 Suddenly, fire bursts through the window.
 The Hornet tells his family to go down under the house into the cave.
 On their way to the entrance of the cave, the Plutonian looks into the home and fries the Hornet’s wife and baby with his heat vision.
 All that is left are two skeletons.
 The Hornet grabs his daughter and runs into the cave.

 Plutonian then uses his heat vision to kill the Hornet.
 Plutonian then bends down next to the little girl and says “Do you know who I am, Sarah?
-I’m a super-hero.”
+I’m a superhero.”
 We then see Plutonian setting the entire house and cave on fire.
 Plutonian then flies off into the sky.

-We zip forward to one week later with Mr. Quibit and a bunch of super heroes questioning the Plutonian’s ex-sidekick, Samsara (Sam).
+We zip forward to one week later with Mr. Quibit and a bunch of superheroes questioning the Plutonian’s ex-sidekick, Samsara (Sam).
 Sam re-tells the story of the first time he met Plutonian.
 It was during a baseball game when a giant robot landed on the field and threatened the crowd in the stadium.
 The Plutonian arrived on the scene and defeated the giant robot.

 The crowd cheered Plutonian.
-The other super heroes, Scylla, Charybidis, Volt, Gilgamos and Sam arrive on the scene.
-The heroes comment how the crowd loves Plutonian.
+The other superheroes, Scylla, Charybidis, Volt, Gilgamos and Sam arrive on the scene.
+The heroes comment on how the crowd loves Plutonian.
 The Plutonian’s super hearing then picks up some of the people in the crowd calling the Plutonian a “show-off jerk” and “a flippin’ underwear pervert.”
 Sam says that he noticed something on the Plutonian’s face that day.
 Sam then says that he cannot remember anything else.
 Sam says that he is so tired.

 Mr. Quibit urges Sam to focus and try to remember anything else from that day.
 Sam says that he told the Plutonian how Sam’s magic gem protects him from mortal harm.
 Sam told Plutonian that each night Sam regenerates.
 However, Sam cannot re-grow anything that he has lost like if a finger was cut off.
 But, Sam cannot die.

 Sam then says that he is tired and cannot remember anything else.
-We now see that Sam appears to be halfway buried in the ground.
+We now see that Sam appears to be half buried in the ground.
 The heroes beg Sam to remember.
 The heroes say that the Plutonian was the best of them and that he was their teammate for years.
 The heroes say that they are counting on Sam.